tjs23/nuc_dynamics/README.md

 Installation
 ------------

 NucDynamics does not require installation as such and may be run directly from its download location, though all the component files must reside in the same directory.

 When first run, NucDynamics will attempt to compile the modules written in Cython.
 A re-compilation may be forced by deleting the .so and .c files that result from the compilation.
-The Cython code may also be compiled indepenently using the setup_cython.py script as follows:
+The Cython code may also be compiled independently using the setup_cython.py script as follows:

 ```bash
   python setup_cython.py build_ext --inplace